livingdocsIO/documentation/reference-docs/editor-configuration/editing-features.md

   },
 }
 ```
-The `enableDiffView` will enable the changes tab in the history sidebar
+The `diffViewEnabled` will enable the changes tab in the history sidebar
 The `diffUserColors` is an array with colors for the users in the diff view.
 You can set two colors for a user.
 The colors are always picked from beginning and given to a user in the diff view.
 The `pageSize` is the size of how many revisions are shown in the UI.